 Social contributions and income tax

-The minimum gross salary in Romania is RON 1,250/per month.
-Starting with February 1st, the minimum salary will increase to RON 1,450/ per month.
+The minimum gross salary in Romania is RON 1,900/per month, valid starting with January 1st, 2018.

 The employer is obliged to pay monthly contributions and income tax for its employees.
 The company also has a set of social contributions due on a monthly basis on the 25th of the following month for which the payroll is processed.